lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 ### _Chapter `V` &#160;<br>_ Spiral Order

 Spiral Order is established as a military organization with charecteristic elements of their past spread through main story and equipment descriptions.
-Through those items, eventually, is revealed this civilization's supposed homewolrd and their name.
+Through those items this civilization's supposed homeworld and name are revealed.

 Spiral Order supposedly originates from a planet called Isora, them referring to themselves as Isorans: